US Navy Covers and First Day Covers by Morris W. Beck

 Collecting memorabilia from US Navy ships is a very interesting hobby and shares a piece of US Navy history.
 Some people collect pictures, ash trays, lighters, photos, launching or commissioning programs, US Navy patches, and envelopes or postcards postmarked aboard US Navy ships.
 Similar in appearance to a first day cover, a naval cover commemorates a US Navy event or simply be sailorís mail sent home with a letter enclosed.
 In any case, these covers are very collectable.

 Today, the Universal Ship Cancellation Society, USCS, in an international society where collectors of US Navy ship covers and postcards exchange information about their favorite collecting interests.
-See the link to the USCS.
-If you are not a member of the USCS, please consider joining.

 Many collectors specialize in a special type of naval covers or envelopes.
 Some US Navy veterans have a special interest in the ships they served on.
 Ships like destroyers, aircraft carriers, submarines, battleship, etc. Some collectors of first day covers or FDCs also collect navy covers as a specialty.